dawsonvlugt/Real-Estate-Market-Predictive-Analysis/README.md

 # Real Estate Market Predictive Analysis

 ## Introduction
 This project aims to predict real estate prices using machine learning models.
 We analyze a dataset of 2,930 home sales to identify trends and factors influencing property values.
+Check out the [Exercise 9 Project Code](projectCode.py) for the complete source code.

 ## Objectives
 - To preprocess and analyze a large real estate dataset.